A walk from Wapping to Canary Wharf

 The actual station was ‘sunk’ down into the dock in yet another of the many clever engineering feats that has made the construction of the Elizabeth line so amazing.
 If you have seen one of the television documentaries about the building of Crossrail, then you’ll know what I mean.

 But the Crossrail Place complex is far more than just a station; there are five storeys above the water level, offering shops, restaurants, a cinema and much more.
 It was designed by the world-famous architects Foster + Partners, who also designed the Kai Tak cruise terminal in Hong Kong that’s also situated in a ‘dock’ and said to have similar features.
 They also designed the Jubilee line’s imposing Canary Wharf station, the HSBC Tower, whilst away from Canary Wharf some of their other spectacular buildings in London include the Gherkin and City Hall.

 However, it’s the roof that I find particularly spectacular, which is where we are headed now.

-To enter Crossrail Place walk up the steps or ramp (at the time of writing the main entrance to it is still under construction and so a temporary one is being used).
+To enter Crossrail Place walk up the steps or ramp.
 Depending on the level on which you enter, you’ll see a very modern looking covered passageway that connects through into Canary Wharf – we shall be passing through this when we leave, but first, take the escalator or stairs to the floor above, where you’ll be in for a very pleasant surprise.